 Over the last two decades, microgreens have become incredibly popular in the foodie community, and they’ve featured in several restaurant trends throughout the United States and around the world.
 Microgreens can bring new and complex flavors to food, making them essential for a myriad of gourmet meals.

 While microgreens can certainly be delicious, they’re more than just a culinary ingredient.
-Recent research has identified microgreens, particularly those of the broccoli plant, to be a powerful health supplement.
-Sulforaphane in microgreens has been found to successfully treat inflammation, and even ward off degenerative neurological diseases like Alzheimer’s and Parkinson’s.
+Recent research has identified microgreens, particularly those of the cruciferous type, to be a powerful health supplement.
+Sulforaphane in microgreens has been found to successfully treat inflammation and even ward off degenerative neurological diseases like Alzheimer’s and Parkinson’s.
+Microgreens can also boost your immune system to ward off bacteria and viruses.

 Most recently, sulforaphane has been identified as a powerful activator of the Nrf2 pathway, an essential component of human biology that regulates genes and enzymes in the body.